lolepezy/rpki-prover/README.md

 After initial warmup, it's not a very CPU-bound application.
 With default settings RPKI Prover consumes about 1 hour of CPU time every 18 hours on a typical modern CPU, creating load average of 5-10%.
 Smaller revalidation interval with increase the load.

 The amount of memory needed for a smooth run for the current state of the repositories (6 trust anchors, including [AS0 TA](https://www.apnic.net/community/security/resource-certification/tal-archive/) of APNIC with about 330K of VRPs in total) is somewhere around 1.5GB.
-Adding or removing TAs, can increase or reduce this amount.
+Adding or removing TAs can increase or reduce this amount.
 What can be confusing about memory usage is the figures given by `top/htop`.

 An example of a server, running for a few days:
 ```